LanceKnight/conv_qsar_fast/README.md

 QSAR/QSPR using descriptor-free molecular embedding

 ## Requirements
-This code relies on [Keras](http://keras.io/) for the machine learning framework, [Theano](http://deeplearning.net/software/theano/) for computations as its back-end, and [RDKit](http://www.rdkit.org/) for parsing molecules from SMILES strings.
+This code was forked and modified to work with Python 3.6.12 by Lance This code relies on [Keras](http://keras.io/) (ver2.3.1)for the machine learning framework, [Theano](http://deeplearning.net/software/theano/) (ver1.0.4) for computations as its back-end, and [RDKit](http://www.rdkit.org/) for parsing molecules from SMILES strings.
 Plotting is done in [matplotlib](http://matplotlib.org/).
 All other required packages should be dependencies of Keras, Theano, or RDKit.

 ## Basic use
 This code implements the tensor-based convolutional embedding strategy described in __placeholder__ for QSAR/QSPR tasks.
 The model architecture, training schedule, and data source are defined in a configuration file and trained using a cross-validation (CV).
 The basic architecture is as follows: